REI Co-op Passage 2

 - The Competition

-All things considered, couples who regularly camp with a furry friend or those who prefer a roomy interior will be better off with a design like REI’s Half Dome 2 Plus (35.8 sq. ft.), but the Passage is perfectly serviceable for two (provided you don’t mind being in close quarters).
-And a final note on space: REI updated the door shape for 2020, which we consider a positive change.
-Our tester using a past-generation version of the tent found the door a bit small, but the larger D-shaped opening on the newest model makes entry and exit a bit easier.
+All things considered, couples who regularly camp with a dog or who prefer a roomy interior will be better off with a design like REI’s Half Dome SL 2+ (35.8 sq. ft.), but the Passage is perfectly serviceable for two (provided you don’t mind being in decently close quarters).
+And a final note on space: REI updated the door shape last year, which we consider a positive change.
+Our tester using a past-generation version of the tent found the door a bit small, but the larger D-shaped opening on the latest model makes entry and exit a bit easier.

-At 5 pounds 10 ounces, the REI Co-op Passage 2 won’t be mistaken for an ultralight or thru-hiking-friendly design.
+At 5 pounds 10 ounces, the REI Co-op Passage 2 is far from an ultralight design.
 For comparison, many premium backpacking options clock in closer to 4 pounds, including Nemo’s popular Dagger 2P and MSR’s Hubba Hubba NX (both 3 lbs.
 14 oz.).
 That said, these alternatives cost significantly more, use substantially thinner materials to shave weight, and don't include a footprint (which is factored into the weight).
 Closer comparisons include REI’s own Trail Hut 2 (5 lbs.
-15 oz.) and Half Dome 2 Plus (5 lbs.
-5 oz.) as well as Marmot’s Tungsten 2P ( 5 lbs.
+15 oz.) and Half Dome 2 SL 2+ (4 lbs.
+13.5 oz.) as well as Marmot’s Tungsten 2P (5 lbs.
 4 oz.).
-All in all, the Passage is perfectly manageable for new backpackers, short weekend outings, and those who only get out a few times a year, but stepping up to a lighter model is a good idea if you plan to hit the trail regularly.
+All in all, the Passage is manageable for shorter trips and those who only get out a couple times a year, but stepping up to a lighter model is a good idea if you plan to cover long distances or hit the trail regularly.

 The Passage 2 is a 3-season backpacking tent, meaning it’s made to handle most moderate conditions with a full-coverage rainfly, robust materials, and bathtub floor to seal out water at ground level.
 Our trip into the Indian Peaks Wilderness involved only drizzle overnight, but we didn’t experience any leakage.
 And we had a similar experience while testing the past-generation model on Washington's Olympic Coast.
 We didn’t face any heavy winds during our time with the Passage—a bit surprising given the quasi-alpine environment—but we imagine the tent will be able to withstand most moderate gusts without bowing too aggressively.
 That said, it’s worth noting that the Passage only comes with six metal stakes, and we’d recommend purchasing a few more to boost protection and guy out the fly properly in especially blustery conditions.